google/zoom-to-inpaint/README.md

 `pip install -r requirements.txt`

-The training pipelines are implemented with tf.distribute.MirroredStrategy() for distributed learning with up to 8 GPUs on a single worker.
-Note that the training codes also work on a single GPU or CPUs without any required modification.
+The training pipelines are implemented with `tf.distribute.MirroredStrategy()` for distributed learning with up to 8 GPUs on a single worker.
+Note that the training codes also work on a single GPU or CPUs without any modification of the code.

 ## Training
 Go through these steps to follow the training scheme in our paper: